michaeljones/pantheon/git-internals/notes.md

 - Having a history makes things feel safer

-- The old reason we have source control, which is a history of our files, is so that we can be more confident in the changes we make.
+- The reason we have source control, which is a history of our files, is so that we can be more confident in the changes we make.
 We can see what has changed and we can roll back if we're unhappy.